dildeolupbiten/TkAstroDb/README.md

 # TkAstroDb

 TkAstroDb is a program that uses [Astro-Databank](https://www.astro.com/astro-databank/Main_Page) to conduct statistical studies in astrology.
-Because of the license conditions, Astrodatabank can not be shared, copied with third party users.
+Because of the license conditions, [Astro-Databank](https://www.astro.com/astro-databank/Main_Page)  can not be shared with third party users.
 Therefore those who are interested in using that program should contact with the webmaster of [Astrodienst](http://www.astro.com) to get a license.

 If third party users have a license, they should follow the below instructions: